bsummer4/midiutils/README.md

 # Fork
 This is my (Benjamin Summers) fork of Div's MIDI Utillities.

+## Quick Start
+### Run everything
+To do a quick build+test of everything do this:

+	./test notes
+	^C
+	./test timing
+	^C

+Then read 'test' to see what's going on.

+### Code Layout
+All files have a header explaining what they are for.
+All of the *.c files currently correspond to an executable or a library.

+## Goals/Changes
 I want to make more programs like this, and I want them to be easier to chain together in the shell.
 My goals for the existing programs are:

 - Remove Windows support; Nobody uses windows anyways.  :)
 - Use stdin/stdout instead of fifos for midi data.
 I want to create